VisionandCognition/NHP-TemplateScripts/README.md

 ![ROIsurfaces](images/roisurfaces.png)

 ## Step 5: Warp previously recorded retinotopic maps
 For visual neuroscience, it is often useful to know what regions of space a voxel is likely to respond to.
 To that end we can warp previously recorded retinotopic maps to each individual.
 There are two sources of retinotopic information.
 A phase-encoded map, courtesy of KU Leuven, and population receptive field maps from recordings in our own lab [(Klink et al. 2021)](https://doi.org/10.7554/eLife.67304).
+These files are not included in this repository but you can download them [here]([https://www.dropbox.com/scl/fo/gedql1yoldgfbstjs9fxv/h?rlkey=3u21wzukc19pfdg17xl4vk76g&dl=0](https://www.dropbox.com/scl/fo/3iza7o488v64qrrhqe7na/h?rlkey=9novet60olui1kdylt9ogm7ew&dl=0)).
+Place the folder `supplemental_RETINOTOPY` in the root folder of your NMT version (in this case the NMT_v2.0_sym) where you also see the other `supplemental_XXXX` folders.
 Again both an affine and a nonlinear version exist.

 `ssreg_aff_Retinotopy.sh subject [template folder path] [NMT version] [NMT type] [NMT subtype]`
 or